sidfishus/TextParse/README.md

 ### Individual Statements

-Each individual parse statement would be an instance of a given type of operation that would be passed the same parameters to perform it's specific task.
-The parameters:
+Each individual parse statement would be an instance of a given type of operation/validation that would be passed the same parameters to perform it's specific task.
+The parameters/result value are:
 1. The input text that is being parsed.
 1. The position within the input text to begin at.
-1. The output position within the input text, or a value to indicate stop/unsuccessful match.
 1. An object that can be used to access and update state information such as UCPA defined variables.
+1. The output position within the input text, or a value to indicate stop/unsuccessful match (result).

 New statements could be added over time as/when needed to further extend the parse library and make it as reusable as possible.
 I.e. there would be a built in statement type that acts as a string comparison, and a statement type that acts as the 'OR' operator, for example.
-And it should be possible to combine statements together to increase their reuse.
+And it should be possible to combine statements together to increase their reusability.

 ## Practical